 - My goal is to know you all individually by the end of this course. - Lots of ways to earn the full grade: participation in lecture, office hours, or Ed discussion.
 Participation in the reading group.
 Effort on the project.
-Completing the weekly quizzes.

 Important note: